dragonhai/blog-simple/readme.md

-# simple Blog applicatoin in laravel
+# Simple Blog applicatoin in Laravel
 ### stand by https://sweet-blog.herokuapp.com/
 ------------
 what is application?